kyleecodes/Get-Listening-History/README.md

 ## Try it yourself!
 *This documentation is deploying a Flask app that already exists without having to change it.*
-First, clone the this repo. *Note: commented out code is optional functionalities, such as getting a list of of your play history.
-By default, this code will only retrieve the last listened song in your Spotify history.
+First, clone the this repo.

 ### Before developing:
 You will need a Spotify Developer account with a registered app.
 From this, save your: